 WHERE a.c1 = b.c1;

-The FAST_MINMAX hint enables query rewriting for the optimization of MIN/MAX aggregate functions.
-It prompts the database query optimizer to rewrite the query to accelerate the retrieval of minimum and maximum values.
-The NO_FAST_MINMAX hint has the opposite effect.
+The FAST_MINMAX hint enables query rewriting for queries using the MIN and MAX aggregate functions.
+It instructs the database query optimizer to rewrite the query for faster retrieval of minimum and maximum values.
+The reverse operation is the NO_FAST_MINMAX hint.

 Syntax